How to create effective marketing triggers in your online shop.

 The system by Net-a-Porter is especially impressive, offering not only products that complete the look but also closely related products.

-Last but not least are signal triggers.
+Last but not least are signal prompts.
 These are your typical Calls-to-Action that help shoppers complete actions that they’re already motivated and able to do.

 These CTAs don’t need much explanation.
 I mean, without them, your site wouldn’t be capable of selling any products.

-If you want to get the best results with these triggers, try experimenting with the copy, color, and location of the buttons to find the best performing combination.
+If you want to get the best results with these prompts, try experimenting with the copy, color, and location of the buttons to find the best performing combination.

 Email notifications can be used to notify users when their products are available or restocked.

-A final way for implementing signal triggers for your highly motivated and able shoppers is to invest in search ads or google shopping.
+A final way for implementing signal prompts for your highly motivated and able shoppers is to invest in search ads or google shopping.

 Those searching with precise keywords are likely to click on the first products they see that fit their needs.
 By showing your products' photos on the first search engine page and streamlining the shopping process, you're more likely to win those shoppers over.